 In developing country contexts with relatively recent democratic traditions, think tanks are increasingly taking on this function.
 For example, the Institute of Economic Affairs in Ghana played a pivotal role in helping to strengthen democracy in a context of political instability by organizing workshops, voter education forums, and presidential and vice-presidential debates.
 The Think Tank Initiative (funded by Canada’s International Development Research Centre, the Bill and Melinda Gates Foundation, the William and Flora Hewlett Foundation, UK Aid, the Ministry of Foreign Affairs of the Netherlands, and the Norwegian Agency for Development Cooperation), is just one example of a program that is helping to strengthen the role of think tanks in the Global South to provoke public debate on important public policy issues of the day.

 2015 will be a pivotal year for the world.
-With a large number of very important policy processes underway, the UN Secretary General has declared that “2015 can and must be a time for global action”.
+With a large number of very important policy processes underway, the UN Secretary-General has declared that “2015 can and must be a time for global action”.
 These policy processes will culminate with important decisions that will shape the course of action on issues ranging from international peace and security, to climate change, and global development and think tanks need to play a constructive role.

 In terms of international peace and security, the United Nations is currently undertaking two important independent reviews.
-The first is on peace operations, where the Secretary General has appointed a High Level Independent Panel on Peace Operations to assess how UN-led peace operations need to change in order to remain effective in a world confronting increasingly complex and volatile security environments.
+The first is on peace operations, where the Secretary-General has appointed a High-Level Independent Panel on Peace Operations to assess how UN-led peace operations need to change in order to remain effective in a world confronting increasingly complex and volatile security environments.
 Another important policy process that will have an impact on war-torn societies is the expert review panel on the UN’s Peacebuilding Architecture.

 Negotiations leading up to the Special Summit on Sustainable Development (15-28 September), also represent a critical policy process.
 At this Summit, UN Member States will debate and ultimately approve the Sustainable Development Goals that will set the global development agenda for the next fifteen years.
 The challenge, as UNU Rector David M. Malone put it in a recent article, is to craft a sharp and compelling post-2015 framework that could stand the test of time and relevancy over a 15-year period.
 The complex negotiation process involving many diverging national interests, however, will make this outcome difficult to achieve.
-Yet, as I stressed in a recent article, it is imperative that the world sets realistic goals that build on success to date and commit to promoting human dignity, equality, and equity.
+Yet, as I stressed in a recent article, it is imperative that the world sets realistic goals that build on the success to date and commit to promoting human dignity, equality, and equity.

 Finally, another critical period will be between 30 November and 11 December when Paris will play host to the 21st Conference of Parties to the UN Framework Convention for Climate Change.
 At this conference, 190 parties will try to arrive at an agreement on greenhouse gas emission targets to replace the Kyoto Protocol.

-To put it bluntly, policy makers are struggling to develop effective responses to many of the key issues that will be debated in these policy processes and think tanks can play a constructive role by bringing practical and feasible options that tackle these issues to the negotiating table. think tanks, including the United Nations University’s Centre for Policy Research, are already playing an important role in contributing evidence based assessments (see for instance UNU-CPR’s paper for the High Level Independent Panel on Peace Operations).
+To put it bluntly, policy-makers are struggling to develop effective responses to many of the key issues that will be debated in these policy processes and think tanks can play a constructive role by bringing practical and feasible options that tackle these issues to the negotiating table. think tanks, including the United Nations University’s Centre for Policy Research, are already playing an important role in contributing evidence-based assessments (see for instance UNU-CPR’s paper for the High-Level Independent Panel on Peace Operations).
 Yet, more ideas are needed so that these processes generate effective recommendations and solutions.

-This ultimately, brings me back to my conversation with Rohinton Medhora.
+This, ultimately, brings me back to my conversation with Rohinton Medhora.
 To succeed, think tanks need at least four elements.
 They need good ideas, a coalition of actors to support those ideas, the institutional capacity (including resources) to nurture and shepherd those ideas in a dynamic context, and the ability to seize the moment when the timing is right.
 What they need is the means to champion good ideas when the world needs them most.
 In other words, think tanks need to do what they are good at, influence peddling in the best sense of the term.